 Lucky Charms: Where Notre Dame Stands With Targets In 2023 Rivals250

-Rivals unveiled its first Rivals250 national rankings list for the 2023 class on Tuesday.
-BlueandGold.com recruiting insider Mike Singer runs down where the Irish stand with those prospects.
+Rivals unveiled its first top-250 national rankings list for the 2023 class on Tuesday.
+BlueandGold.com recruiting insider Mike Singer runs down where the Fighting Irish stand with those prospects.

-Because of the high amount of players Notre Dame is after in the rankings, we'll run a part two on Wednesday and part three on Thursday.
+Because of the high amount of players Notre Dame is after in the rankings, we've been running this series all week.
+Click here for part one.

 ----